 2. Client responsibilities with regard to content and copyright

-(a) In situations where the client enters or provides images, text, animations, layouts or any other content for their website they are legally responsible for ensuring that this material does not infringe any copyright or other laws.
+(a) In situations where the client enters or provides images, text, animations, layouts or any other content for their website/digital product they are legally responsible for ensuring that this material does not infringe any copyright or other laws.

 (b) Certain materials including images and font licenses provided by Digital Garden may have been purchased under license from stock image suppliers.
-These images are generally only licensed for use on a website.
+These images are generally only licensed for use on a website/digital product.
 The license may not permit them to be used in publicity material.
-The website owner is legally responsible for ensuring that this does not happen.
+The website/digital product owner (the Client) is legally responsible for ensuring that this does not happen.
 If you wish to use any images from the site for other purposes please contact us for clarification.

 3. Non solicitation of Digital Garden’s staff and contractors

 (a) The Client must not, and must ensure that its Related Corporations do not, for any reason, during the term of the Agreement or within twelve months after its termination, directly or indirectly induce, solicit, engage or employ (or procure the inducement, solicitation, engagement or employment of) any officer, employee or contractor (including any contractors who aren't currently engaged with Digital Garden, however, have specifically worked on the client's project) of Digital Garden unless the Client or its Related Corporation has obtained Digital Garden’s prior written consent.